 Quick start

-This guide gets you from a fresh clone to a running /api/v1/* service against the Firebase emulators in about 5 minutes.
+This guide gets you from a fresh clone to a running /api/v1/* service on the same runtime the hosted deployment uses.

 Prerequisites